Italy Becomes the Latest Country to Ban Google Analytics

 More and more users are demanding privacy, therefore for those in the countries affected, consider removing Google Analytics from your website and exploring other options where you are in control of the data – there are a number of options out there and we can help!

-If you need help adapting your measurement strategy, then please talk to one of our friendly experts today.
+If you need help adapting your web analytics measurement strategy, then please talk to one of our friendly experts today.

 Exit mobile version